 If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
 Enroll in the new Medicare health plan.
 You will automatically be disenrolled from our plan when your new plan's coverage begins.
 Original Medicare with a separate Medicare prescription drug plan.
-Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from our plan when your new plan's coverage begins.
-Original Medicare without a separate Medicare Send us a written request to disenroll.
-Contact Customer Service if you need more information on how to do this (phone numbers are printed on the back cover of this booklet). a Medicare prescription drug plan and go without creditable prescription drug coverage, you may have to pay a late enrollment penalty if you join a You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+Enroll in the new Medicare prescription drug plan. presemplien and premi You will automatically be disenrolled from our plan when your new plan's coverage begins.
+Original Medicare without a separate Medicare prescription drug plan.
+Send us a written request to disenroll.
+Contact Customer Service if you need more information on how Note: If you disenroll from a Medicare prescription to do this (phone numbers are printed on the back cover of this booklet). drug plan and go without creditable prescription drug coverage, you may have to pay a late enrollment penalty if you join a You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
 Medicare drug plan later.
 See Chapter 1, Section 5 for more information about the late enrollment penalty.
 You will be disenrolled from our plan when your coverage in Original Medicare begins.